robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 [ *Celeste* ]

-Mara didn’t announce the second rung like it was a milestone.
-She treated it like a seam finish.
+Mara treated the second rung like a seam finish.

 “Today,” she said, “someone speaks to you while you work.
 Your hands stay yours.”

-Charlie’s eyes flicked to the ledger as if the page might explain what that meant in muscle terms.
-His shoulders rose a fraction.
+Charlie’s eyes flicked to the ledger.
+His body curled a fraction.
 Mara tapped the table.

 “No shoulders.”

-He dropped them a little too fast, like a boy caught.
+He dropped them, like a boy caught.

-“Not wrong,” she said.
-“Just unnecessary.”

-Yesterday’s mock-up lay folded at the end of the cutting table—no longer the centre of attention, which was its own kind of relief.
+Yesterday’s mock-up lay folded at the end of the cutting table.
 Today’s work was smaller and meaner in its simplicity: chalk lines, notch marks, grainline checks.
-Things you could do perfectly until a voice arrived and reminded you you were being watched.
+Things you could do perfectly until a voice reminded you that you were being watched.

 Mara looked at Sarah.

-“You wanted front-facing,” Mara said.
+“You wanted front-facing,” she said.
 “You’re the voice.”

-Sarah's smile went sharp.
+Sarah's smile broadened.
 “Me.”

-“Yes,” Mara replied, already moving on.
-“As training only.
-Speak like a colleague.”
+“Yes,” Mara replied.
+“As training.
+Spoken like a colleague.”

 Sarah tipped her chin.

-“Fine.”
+“Right.”

 Lauren set her tote down and pulled out a packet of labels, the kind used for tagging bolts and marking stock.
-Her movements were practical, quiet: making herself useful in ways that softened the air without changing the rules.

-Charlie stood at the cutting table with chalk in hand, pattern pinned, his attention narrowed to the line.
-He’d learned, in three days, that the safest place for him was inside a task.
+Charlie stood at the cutting table with chalk in hand, pattern pinned, his attention narrowed to the line, as if the safest place was inside a task.

 Mara’s finger hovered over the pattern piece.

 “Waistline.
 Then the hip-spring marks.
 Clean.”